irvined1982/openlava-web/doc/javascript.rst

         A callback to an ..js:function::`.errBack`  to execute on failure.

-.. js:function:: olwclient.Host.prototype.jobs = function(callback, errback, filters)
+.. js:function:: olwclient.Host.prototype.jobs(callback, errback, filters)

     Get all jobs that are running on the host.